xdgamer853/a-plane-maneuvering-in-a-city/README.md

-This a flappy bird based build and coded using my own code and my own creativity.
+This a flappy bird Unity based build and coded using my own code and my own creativity.

 I didn't like to use other peoples one to one so i didn't go to a flappy bird specific tutorial, but i watched specific tutorials for movements and scene management . . .etc